 Following our brief stay in Marfa, Kel and I made the scenic drive through Big Bend Ranch State Park to reach Terlingua ghost town on the outskirts of the national park.

-We'd given ourselves three nights at an Airbnb cabin near the park entrance, allowing easy access for two full days of hiking and adventure.
+We'd booked three nights at an Airbnb cabin near the park entrance, which would allow us easy access for two full days of hiking and adventure.

 The best time to visit is in the spring or fall when temperatures are relatively cooler during the day.
 Spring break is especially popular.
 The summer months are the hottest and arguably most dangerous.